iotics-live/iotics-Controller/iotics/README.md

 ## About

-Control and share your Home Assistant OS with iotics intuitive user interface. iotics aims to introduce Home Assistant to home members while maintaining control & user privacy.
+Control and share your Home Assistant OS with iotics' intuitive user interface. iotics aims to introduce Home Assistant to home members while maintaining control & user privacy.

 ## Features